-Molecular biology graduates are well placed in both Danish and international job markets.
-They work across a wide range of fields and institutions, mostly within research or administration and consultancy, in both private and public sectors.
-If your wish is to become a communicator, you can teach at laboratory-technician and teacher-training colleges or in adult education.
-Molecular biologists also work in specialist molecular biology fields in the food industry, the health sector and the pharmaceutical industry.
+graduates are working across a wide range of fields and institutions, mostly within research or administration and consultancy, in both private and public sectors.
+Graduates who want to be communicators go into teaching at lab-technician and teacher-training colleges or adult education.
+Other molecular biologists work in specialist molecular biology fields in the food industry, the health sector, or the pharmaceutical industry.

 The Masters degree in molecular biology counts as 120 ECTS credits and mainly consists of subjects within the molecular biology field of study.
 You specialise by participating in course activities and projects and by writing a thesis.
 During your very first week, you structure your own individual study programme with the help of a teacher from the Department of Molecular Biology by choosing courses from a course catalogue.
 Your programme is based on your academic qualifications and interests and the subjects you studied for your Bachelors degree.
 The plan must be approved by the Board of Studies before you can enrol for examinations.